 Share the Road

 When winter weather affects the roads, you should slow down, approach intersections with caution, look twice before turning, and give other vehicles a greater following distance.
 Heavier vehicles need more space to come to a complete stop, and wet pavement increases the braking distance.

 When in Doubt, Don’t Go Out

 Sometimes, the conditions outside are just too hazardous for you to ride your motorcycle safely.
-On days when freezing rain or snow is forecast, leave the motorcycle in the garage.
-While snow and ice remains on the road, it is best to take another form of transportation if you must travel on these days.
+On days when freezing rain or snow is forecast, leave the bike in the garage.
+While snow and ice remain on the road, it is best to take another form of transportation if you must travel on these days.

 Contact Us If You Were in a Motorcycle Accident

 Even if you take all the necessary precautions to protect yourself this winter, you cannot prevent other motorists from being careless or causing a crash.
 If you are injured in a motorcycle accident caused by another motorist in western North Carolina or South Carolina, seek medical care and then contact The Law Offices of Jason E. Taylor, P.C.
 Mr. Taylor is an experienced motorcycle accident lawyer and an experienced rider who can help you seek the compensation you deserve.